-Management of the FBI is responsible for establishing and maintaining effective internal control and financial management systems that meet the objectives of the FMFIA.
-The FBI assesses its internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations in accordance with OMB Circular A-123, Management's Responsibility for Internal Control, as required by Section 2 of the FMFIA.
-Based on the results of this assessment, the FBI provided reasonable assurance that its internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations as of June 30, 2010, was operating effectively, except for three reportable conditions as summarized below.
+Management of the FBI is responsible for establishing and maintaining effective internal controls and financial management systems that meet the objectives of the FMFIA.
+In accordance with OMB Circular A-123, Management's Responsibility for Internal Control, the FBI conducted its annual assessment of the effectiveness of internal controls to support effective and efficient programmatic operations, reliable financial reporting, and compliance with applicable laws and regulations (FMFIA Section 2).
+The FBI also assessed whether its financial management systems conform to financial systems requirements (FMFIA Section 4).
+Based on the results of the assessments, the FBI provided reasonable assurance that its internal controls and financial management systems met the objectives of the FMFIA, with the exception of the reportable conditions and nonconformances summarized below.
 Corrective Action Plans were established to institute programs and/or controls to eliminate these conditions.